pavanvaranasi02/Full-Stack-Development/CSS.md

 5. Left and Right Align - Using position, One method for aligning elements is to use **position: absolute**; Another method for aligning elements is to use the **float** property:
 6. There are many ways to center an element vertically in CSS.
 A simple solution is to use **top and bottom padding**, another trick is to use the **line-height property** with a value that is equal to the height property. another solution is to use positioning and the transform property.
 You can also use flexbox to center things.

+# Day-11:
+**CSS Opacity / Transparency:**
+1. The opacity property specifies the opacity/transparency of an element.
+2. The opacity property can take a value from 0.0 - 1.0.
+The lower the value, the more transparent

+**CSS Combinators:**
+1. A CSS selector can contain more than one simple selector.
+Between the simple selectors, we can include a combinator.
+2. There are four different combinators in CSS:
+<pre>descendant selector (space)
+child selector (>)
+adjacent sibling selector (+)
+general sibling selector (~) </pre>
+3. The descendant selector matches all elements that are descendants of a specified element. (for all p tags in div if we want to style, we can do this: inside style tag div p{})
+4. The child selector selects all elements that are the children of a specified element. (div > p{})
+5. The adjacent sibling selector is used to select an element that is directly after another specific element.
+Sibling elements must have the same parent element, and "adjacent" means "immediately following". (div + p{}).
+6. The general sibling selector selects all elements that are next siblings of a specified element. (div ~ p {})

+**What are Pseudo-classes and elements?**
+1. A pseudo-class is used to define a special state of an element. (hover, visited, active, first-child, lang ...).
+2. A CSS pseudo-element is used to style specified parts of an element. (after, before, ...)
+3. used for tags like a:hover, div:hover, q:lang(uniqueName), ...
+4. <pre> Important pseudo elements:
+::after	p::after	Insert content after every <p> element
+::before	p::before	Insert content before every <p> element
+::first-letter	p::first-letter	Selects the first letter of every <p> element
+::first-line	p::first-line	Selects the first line of every <p> element
+::marker	::marker	Selects the markers of list items
+::selection	p::selection	Selects the portion of an element that is selected by a user </pre>
+4. <a href="https://www.w3schools.com/css/css_pseudo_classes.asp">check more pseudo classes and elements here</a>
+5. **Note: The ::first-line, ::first-letter pseudo-element can only be applied to block-level elements.**